sanket-pilane/note-bucket/README.md

 1. Open the NoteBucket app on your device.
 2. To create a new note, click the "Add Note" button.
-3. Enter your note text and click the "Save" button.
+3. Enter your note text and it will "Auto Save it".
 4. Your note will be saved locally.
-5. To delete a note, swipe left on the note and click the "Delete" button.
+5. To delete a note,Simply opent he noe and click on delete icon.

 ## Contributing